AnthonyEdmonds/govuk-laravel/docs/install.md

 This command will publish the Blade components and page templates, if you need to customise them:

 * /resources/views/vendor/govuk

+You will need to either republish or manually update the templates if they are updated in the base GOV.UK Laravel repository.

 ## Hook up the CSS, JS, and assets